MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/integrating-game-servers-with-gsdk.md

 There are three scenarios in which your game server will end:

 1. Your game server application exits.
 2. PlayFab terminates your game server because there are more game servers available than is necessary for the current player load.
+> [!NOTE]
-Note that PlayFab will only terminate game servers that are not currently active.
+>  PlayFab will *only* terminate game servers that are not currently active.
-3. Azure will perform required maintenance on the virtual machine that is hosting your game server.
+3. **Azure** will perform required maintenance on the virtual machine that is hosting your game server.

-For **(1)**, you control when it happens, and can perform any necessary cleanup before your application exits.
-For **(2)** and **(3)**, the GSDK provides a way for you to know when they will occur, by specifying a callback method.
+For **(1)** above: You control when it happens, and can perform any necessary cleanup before your application exits.

+For **(2)** and **(3)** above: The **GSDK** provides a way for you to know when they will occur, by specifying a callback method.

 ### C++